Mohan-vollala/College-Semester-Analysis/README.md

 # College-Semester-Analysis
-Data analysis of SNIST ECE branch student semester results using SQL and Power BI — includes dataset cleaning, visualization, and academic insights.
+Data analysis of College students semester results using SQL and Power BI — includes dataset cleaning, visualization, and academic insights.

 ## 📘 Overview
 The dataset originally came in **PDF format** (semester results), which was manually converted to **Excel** for data cleaning and structuring.